20

 Father who art in heaven,

-Thy will be done on
+will be done on earth

-give us this day our
+us this day our daily bread;

-and forgive us our
+forgive us our trespasses

-who trespass against
+trespass against us;

-and lead us not into
+lead us not into temptation,

-but deliver us from
+deliver us from evil.

 For